multani/gcp-changelog/content/looker/index.md

 An issue has been fixed where the **Clear field keep filter** button on an Explore could incorrectly become disabled when a user used the field search bar in the field picker.
 This feature now performs as expected.

-### Fixed

-An issue has been fixed where SQL Runner could return a `NoMethodError` when trying to query a LookML model that doesn't exist in the user's development mode.
-This feature now performs as expected.

 ### Feature

+The Visual Drilling feature is now out of Labs and generally available on the Admin > General Settings page.

+### Feature

 A new Labs feature, Internal Dashboard Theming, lets users apply predefined themes to a Looker dashboard.
 These themes, which are distinct from the themes that are used for embedded dashboards, can be managed by users with the `manage_internal_themes` permission.

-### Feature

-The Visual Drilling feature is now out of Labs and generally available on the Admin > General Settings page.

 ### Fixed